-As of March 31, 2010, our principal sources of liquidity consisted of \$130.5 million in cash and cash equivalents and \$75 million of unused borrowings under our revolving credit facility.
-We had bank borrowings of \$75.0 million outstanding under our revolving credit facility as of March 31, 2010.
+As of September 30, 2010, our principal sources of liquidity consisted of \$143.9 million in cash and cash equivalents and \$75 million of unused borrowings under our revolving credit facility.
+We had bank borrowings of \$75.0 million outstanding under our revolving credit facility as of September 30, 2010.
 The amount of unused borrowings actually available under the revolving credit facility varies in accordance with the terms of the agreement.
-We believe that the amount currently available along with our current cash balance provides sufficient liquidity for at least the next twelve month period.
-The revolving credit facility contains certain affirmative and negative covenants, including limitations on the incurrence of indebtedness, asset dispositions, acquisitions, investments, dividends and other restricted payments, liens and transactions with affiliates The revolving credit facility also contains financial covenants relating to maximum permitted leverage ratio and the minimum interest coverage ratio.
-At March 31, 2010, we were in compliance with all credit facility covenants.
+We believe that the amount currently available along with our current cash balance provides sufficient liquidity to meet our current working capital needs for at least the next twelve month period.
+The current credit facility will mature on September 29, 2011, at which time any principal amounts outstanding are due.
+We are currently in discussions with various lenders, including our current lenders, for a new credit facility and anticipate closing on the new facility prior to the expiration of the current facility.
+The revolving credit facility contains certain affirmative and negative covenants, including limitations on the incurrence of indebtedness, asset dispositions, acquisitions, investments, dividends and other restricted payments, liens and transactions with affiliates.
+The revolving credit facility also contains financial covenants relating to maximum permitted leverage ratio and the minimum interest coverage ratio.
+As of September 30, 2010, we were in compliance with all credit facility covenants.